maidsafe/sn_browser/README.md

 Each of these is a mapping to safejs functions, which (currently limited) documentation, you can find (here)[https://github.com/joshuef/safe-js)];

-## Beaker Browser

-SAFE Beaker Browser is a lightly modified fork of the [decentralized beaker browser](https://www.beakerbrowser.net/).

 ## Development Install Instructions:

  1. Install Git https://help.ubuntu.com/lts/serverguide/git.html